ma5ter/mpc/readme.md

 # Tools

-## sysdeps_gen.py
+## descriptor_gen.py

 Builtins Parser Utility

-This utility is designed to parse a `_builtins.py` file and generate a `_system_dependent.py` file for the compiler, containing information about the built-in functions and enums defined in the input file.
+This utility is designed to parse a `_builtins.py` file and generate a device descriptor YAML file for the compiler, containing information about the built-in functions and enums defined in the input file.
 The generated file includes details about the function arguments, return values, and enum values.
-Function position in an outpot list corresponds it system index to call.
+Function position in an output list corresponds its system index to call.

 ### Features

 - Parses Python `_builtins.py` file to extract built-in functions and enums.
-- Generates a `_system_dependent.py` file with the extracted information.
+- Generates a device descriptor YAML file with the extracted information.
 - Handles enums that inherit from the `Enum` class.
 - Supports functions with variable arguments and return values.
 - Ignores surrogate functions like `sleep`.